triplebaconcheeseburger/email-extractor/README.md

 # Email Extractor

 This is a simple Node.js script for extracting email addresses from an MBOX file.
 It reads the content of the MBOX file, extracts email addresses from each message, and outputs them to a text file.
-I am a development student and I woudl appreciate any and all feedback.
+I am a development student and I would appreciate any and all feedback.
 Thanks everyone!

 ## Features